imagej/imagej.github.io/_pages/news/2015-12-22-the-road-to-java-8.md

 It is the responsibility of individual update site maintainers to decide if and when they follow this migration process.
 The following [update sites](/update-sites) are known to cause conflicts when enabled with the **Java-8** update site.
 If your workflow requires components from these sites, we do not recommend enabling the **Java-8** update site.

-*Note:* if you are a maintainer of one of these update sites and need any guidance on how to update your project to comply with the **Java-8** update site, please contact us on the [ImageJ forum](/discuss).
+{% include notice icon="note" content="If you are a maintainer of one of these update sites and need any guidance on how to update your project to comply with the **Java-8** update site, please contact us on the [ImageJ forum](/discuss)." %}

 |                 |                                        |                                            |                                                                  |
 |-----------------|----------------------------------------|--------------------------------------------|------------------------------------------------------------------|